 Yes.
-Instead of parmesean cheese, use nutritional yeast flakes!
+Instead of parmesan cheese, use nutritional yeast flakes!

-So if you’re wondering, why roast cauilflower?, that’s why you should try this recipe!
+So if you’re wondering, why roast cauliflower?, that’s why you should try this recipe!

 What Should You Eat With Cauliflower?

-These Crispy Turmeric Baked Cauliflower Florets are perfect for your football appetizers on their own.
+These crispy baked cauliflower bites are perfect for your football appetizers on their own.
 We like to pair them with these paleo turkey burgers or toss them on our salads.

 I bet you could get your friends and family to fall in love with cauliflower after this recipe.